morse-simulator/morse/doc/morse/dev/armature_creation.rst

 9. For each of your bones, set the correct IK limits from their `Bone > Inverse Kinematics` menu.
 Select the enabled rotation axis and the rotation limits.
-   If the joint is a slider (ie, a translation), use the `Stretch` value to set the maximum translation allowed, in meters (in that case, you must use the `Legacy` IK solver).
-Setting rotation limits should lead to a nice 3D display of reachable position for the joint.
+   If the joint is a slider (i.e., a translation), use the `Stretch` value to set the maximum translation allowed, in meters (in that case, you must use the `Legacy` IK solver).
+Setting rotation limits should lead to a nice 3D display of reachable positions for the joint.

 .. image:: ../../media/armatures/armatures5.png
    :width: 633